All About Psychology Professors

 Job Description & Duties Teach courses in psychology, such as child, clinical, and developmental psychology, and psychological counseling.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-When polled, Psychology Professors say the following skills are most frequently used in their jobs:
+Psychology Professors state the following job skills are important in their day-to-day work.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.